ModellingBiologicalDataCourse-iMM2022/ModellingBiologicalDataCourse-iMM2022.github.io/index.md

 2) Install the <a href="https://bioconductor.org/packages/release/bioc/html/psichomics.html">psichomics R package</a>.<br>
 3) Carefully read <a href="https://doi.org/10.7554/eLife.32537">this paper</a> for the journal club.<br>

+This TO DO list may still be added to.
+You will be notified through the WhatsApp gorup if that happens.

 <br>
 <div id='id-materials'/>